Training Authors with CJ and Shelley Hitz

 Did you know that you can choose more than one option?
 As long as you have a universal ISBN, you are able to distribute your book using all three options mentioned above in the self-publishing section.

-For example, you can use CreateSpace to publish your book on Amazon, Ingram Spark or Book Print On Demand to distribute your book to bookstores via the Ingram catalog, and Book Print on Demand to buy copies for live events and sell books from your website.
+For example, you can use KDP to publish your book on Amazon and buy author copies for live events and sell books from your website and Ingram Spark to distribute your book to bookstores via the Ingram catalog.

 How Do I Get My Print Book into BookStores?